 - Instills confidence in your organization among customers and stakeholders

 - Third-party certification may not be the answer for all businesses but those organizations that find it brings market value may choose to certify to one of the three standards.
+(See Program Resources for information on the program standards)

 - Certification makes an organization proactive in safeguarding its operations against unforeseen hazards.